agamvirmandair/movie-recommender/README.md

 ## 💡 Purpose
 To demonstrate the integration of APIs with a React frontend and showcase personalized content delivery through client-side filtering.

-## 📸 Screenshots
-*You can add screenshots here if available.*

 ## 📁 Setup & Installation
 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Run `npm start` to launch the app on `localhost`.

-## 📬 Contact
-For questions or collaboration, feel free to reach out!

 ---